WilsonH918/Fabric-Workspace-Deployer-GitHub-Actions/README.md

   }
 ]

-Usage
+## Usage

 Manual Trigger via GitHub Actions

+To manually deploy Fabric workspaces:

-Go to the Actions tab.
+1. Go to the **Actions** tab in your GitHub repository.
-Select Deploy Fabric Workspaces workflow.
+2. Select the **Deploy Fabric Workspaces** workflow.
-Click Run workflow.
+3. Click **Run workflow**.

-This will:
+### This will:

-Load secrets and workspace definitions.
+- Load secrets and workspace definitions.
-Render workspace_config.json using Jinja2.
+- Render `workspace_config.json` using Jinja2.
-Deploy workspaces and lakehouses via Fabric API.
+- Deploy workspaces and lakehouses via the Fabric API.

+---

-Customization
+## Customization

+- **Multiple Clients**
-Multiple Clients: Create separate workspace definition files (e.g. clientA_workspaces.json) and modify render_config.py to load based on input.
+  Create separate workspace definition files (e.g. `clientA_workspaces.json`) and modify `render_config.py` to load based on input.

+- **Environment Support**
-Environment Support: Use matrix strategy in GitHub Actions to deploy to dev, staging, prod.
+  Use a matrix strategy in GitHub Actions to deploy to `dev`, `staging`, and `prod`.

+- **Logging**
-Logging: Extend deploy.py with logging to file or external monitoring tools.
+  Extend `deploy.py` with logging to a file or external monitoring tools.

+---

-Best Practices
+## Best Practices

-Use version-controlled workspace definitions for auditability.
+- Use version-controlled workspace definitions for auditability.
-Rotate secrets regularly and use GitHub environments for separation.
+- Rotate secrets regularly and use GitHub environments for separation.
-Validate workspace names to avoid duplicates or naming conflicts.
+- Validate workspace names to avoid duplicates or naming conflicts.
-Modularize Python scripts for easier testing and extension.
+- Modularize Python scripts for easier testing and extension.

+---

-Project Structure
+## Project Structure

 fabric-workspace-deployer/
 ├── .github/
 │   └── workflows/